Nilyeo/log_parser/README.md

 ### When you can use

 Quickly navigate the following information

-1. Error \
+1. Error

-   the apps provides a simple notification when an error is detected
+   The apps provides a simple notification when an error is detected

 2. Firmware version